Difference Between Supply vs Demand

 Below is the top 4 difference between Supply vs Demand:

 Key Differences between Supply vs Demand

 Both Supply vs Demand are popular choices in the market; Let us discuss some of the major differences:

-- A demand for a product is derived from a number of factors which are the availability of a product, the income level of a customer, customer preferences of that particular product, availability of an alternative product in the markets.
-On the contrary supply of a product depend on a number of factors which are the Number of suppliers of that product in the market, nature of the product, scarcity of the resources to produce the product, and various other factors.
+- A demand for a product is derived from a number of factors: the availability of a product, the income level of a customer, customer preferences of that particular product, and availability of an alternative product in the markets.
+On the contrary, the supply of a product depends on a number of factors: the Number of suppliers of that product in the market, nature of the product, scarcity of the resources to produce the product, and various other factors.

-- Demand always represents the customer i.e., it tells us about the customer demand and preferences of the product, and the customer likes and dislikes of the product.
-On the other hand, the Supply of a product refers to the firm or the supplier which tells us about the supply and the availability of various products in the market.
-It also tells us about how much of the product the supplier is able to supply for a given period.
+- Demand always represents the customer, i.e., it tells us about the customer demand and preferences of the product and the customer likes and dislikes of the product.
+On the other hand, the Supply of a product refers to the firm or the supplier, which tells us about the supply and the availability of various products in the market.
+It also tells us how much of the product the supplier can supply for a given period.

 - The law of demand states that demand is inversely related to the price of the product; that is, with an increase in the price of the product, the demand for that product decreases and vice versa.
 On the other hand, the law of supply states that the supply of a product is directly related to the price of the product, which states that with an increase in the price of a product, the quantity supplied for that product increases,s and vice-versa.

 - Supply is a simple principle that is used to determine the price of a product through the suppliers perspective, and it is most commonly used in economies, whereas demand, on the other hand, is a simple principle to determine the price of the product through the customers perspective and it is also commonly used in economics.

 Supply vs Demand Comparison Table

 Let’s look at the top 4 Comparisons between Supply vs Demand.